yimrim/JavaObjectSerializer/README.md

        YOUR CLASS HAS TO IMPLEMENT SERIALIZATION

-        USE FOLLOWING STRUCTUE FOR dbURL: "jdbc:mysql://ADRESS:PORT/DATABASENAME"
+        USE FOLLOWING STRUCTURE FOR dbURL: "jdbc:mysql://ADRESS:PORT/DATABASENAME"

         You need to use a suitable database library (i used the official mysql connector)